 Through mentorship, shared learning and sustained engagement, they challenged entrenched perceptions, built relationships across community lines, and strengthened their ability to bridge divides.

-In these two connected Youth Connect Live sessions, we explore why the young people chose this path, how they did it, the challenges and breakthroughs, and the lasting impact of their work in rebuilding trust and enabling social cohesion.
+In two connected Youth Connect Live sessions, we explore why the young people chose this path, how they did it, the challenges and breakthroughs, and the lasting impact of their work in rebuilding trust and enabling social cohesion.

 To help you prepare, here are some reflection prompts you may want to think about before joining.
 We would also love to hear your thoughts and questions – share them with us here.